Appier Closes Out Its Financial Year With All-Time Revenue And Profitability Highs

 A record-breaking year with strategic expansion and profitable growth

-Tokyo, Japan--(Newsfile Corp. - February 14, 2024) - Appier Group Inc (JPX: 4180), henceforth referred to as Appier, today announced its financial earnings results for the fiscal year ended 31 December 2023.
+Appier Group Inc (TSE: 4180), henceforth referred to as Appier, today announced its financial earnings results for the fiscal year ended 31 December 2023.
 Appier closed out the fiscal year of 2023 with all-time revenue highs of 26.4 billion yen and a 36% YoY growth rate.

 2023 was a landmark year for Appier, characterized by sustained profitable growth and expansion.
 This was reflected in the leap in operating income, with a sixteen-fold surge to 801 million yen.
 This substantial growth improved the operating margin from 0.3% to 3.0%, alongside a net income margin of 3.8% and an EBITDA margin of 10.7%.
 Furthermore, Appier reported a 37% YoY increase in gross profit, outpacing its revenue growth, a testament to continuous gross margin improvement.
 Technological advancements have been a cornerstone in enhancing the overall gross margin of Appier's products, underpinning the company's successful strategy in boosting profitability margins.